+XVII Segregated portfolio/ The Scheme has provision for segregated portfolio.
+For details, please refer SAI. side pocketing disclosure XVII Swing pricing The Scheme does not have provision for swing pricing I disclosure XIX.
+Stock lending/short selling as specified in asset allocation.
+For Details, kindly refer SAI.
+XX.
+How to Apply and other details Investors can undertake transactions in the Schemes of Axis Mutual Fund either through physical, online / electronic mode or any other mode as may be prescribed from time to time.
+Physical Transactions For making application for subscription / redemption / switches, application form and Key Information Memorandum may be obtained from / submitted to the Official Points of Acceptance (OPAs) of AMC or downloaded from the website of AMC viz. www.axismf.com.
+Online / Electronic Transactions Investors can undertake transactions via electronic mode through various online facilities offered by Axis AMC / other platforms specified by AMC from time to time.
+Please refer to the SAI and Application form for the instructions.
 XXI.
 Investor services Contact details for general service requests and complaints: Investors can lodge any service request or complaints or enquire about NAVs, Unit Holdings, IDCW, etc by calling the Investor line of the AMC at contact number 8108622211 (chargeable) from 9.00 am to 6.00 pm (Monday to Saturday) or (022) 6649 6100 (at local call rate for enquiring at AMC ISC's) or email - customerservice@axismf.com.
 The service representatives may require personal information of the Investor for verification of his / her identity in order to protect confidentiality of information.
 The AMC will at all times endeavour to handle transactions efficiently and to resolve any investor grievances promptly.
 Investor Relations Officer: Mr. C P Sivakumar Nair Address: Axis Asset Management Company Ltd. One Lodha Place, 22nd & 23rd Floor, Senapati Bapat Marg, Lower Parel, Mumbai, Maharashtra, Pin Code - 400013 Phone no.: (022) 6649 6102 For any grievances with respect to transactions through BSE StAR and / or NSE MFSS, the investors / Unit Holders should approach either the stock broker or the investor grievance cell of the respective stock exchange.
-XXII Specific attribute of the scheme Not Applicable.
-XXII I. Special product/facili ty available The facilities offered under the Scheme are as follows: A. SYSTEMATIC INVESTMENTS 1) Systematic Investment Plan (SIP) 2) Atmanirbhar SIP 3) Systematic Investment Plan (SIP) Switch Facility 4) Systematic Investment Plan (SIP) Top-Up Facility 5) Systematic Investment Plan (SIP) Pause / Unpause facility 6) FLEX - SYSTEMATIC INVESTMENT PLAN ("FLEX SIP") B. SYSTEMATIC TRANSFERS 1) SYSTEMATIC TRANSFER PLAN 2) CAPITAL APPRECIATION SYSTEMATIC TRANSFER PLAN ("CAPSTP") 3) FLEX - SYSTEMATIC TRANSFER PLAN ("FLEX STP") C. SYSTEMATIC WITHDRAWAL PLAN (SWP) D. TRANSFER OF INCOME DISTRIBUTION CUM CAPITAL WITHDRAWAL PLAN (IDCW TRANSFER PLAN) E. SWITCHING OPTIONS 1) Inter - Scheme Switching option 2) Intra -Scheme Switching option 7) Intra -Scheme Switching option 1) Inter - Scheme Switching option 2) Intra - Scheme Switching option 3) FLEX - SYSTEMATIC TRANSACTION FACILITY The details pertaining to Frequency / Minimum installments / Minimum amount of SIP / SWP / STP are as follows: 1.
-Systematic Investment Plan Investors shall have an option of choosing any date of the Month from 1st to 28th or last date of the Month as his SIP date.
+XXII Specific attribute of the scheme Not Applicable XXIII Special The facilities offered under the Scheme are as follows: product/facility The raciimos energy ender the scheme are as follows. available A. Systematic Investments 1) Systematic Investment Plan (SIP) 2) Atmanirbhar SIP 3) Systematic Investment Plan (SIP) Switch Facility 4) Systematic Investment Plan (SIP) Top-Up Facility 5) Systematic Investment Plan (SIP) Pause /un-pause facility: 6) FLEX - Systematic Investment Plan ("FLEX SIP")

+- B. Systematic Transfers

+- 1) Systematic Transfer Plan

+- 2) Capital Appreciation Systematic Transfer Plan ("CAPSTP")

+- 3) FLEX Systematic Transfer Plan ("FLEX STP")

+- C. Systematic Withdrawal Plan (SWP)

+- D. Transfer Of Income Distribution Cum Capital Withdrawal Plan (IDCW Transfer Plan)

+- E. Switching Options

+- 1) Inter Scheme Switching option

+- 2) Intra Scheme Switching option

+- F. Online Schedule Transaction Facility

+The details pertaining to Frequency / Minimum installments / Minimum amount of SIP / SWP / STP are as follows:

+1. Systematic Investment Plan

+An Investors shall have an option of choosing any date of the Month from 1st to 28th or last date of the Month as his SIP date.
 Minimum amount and minimum installments for daily, weekly, monthly and yearly frequency under SIP Facility is as follows: